Ksgz/evase-nextjs/content/pages/index.md

     image_position: left
     title: Our Values
     content: >-
-      Evase encourages our students to have aspirations for their life goals, commitment in their studies, and above all fun in all subjects.
+      Evase encourages our users to have aspirations for their life goals, commitment in their studies, and above all fun in all subjects.
   - section_id: text-img
     type: section_content
     title: API Intergrated